Militant advance disrupts oil production in Iraqi Kurdistan

 Tens of thousands of members of Iraq's minority Yazidi sect have been driven from their homes and are stranded on Sinjar mountain.

-(This version of the story amends the sign-off, reference to Genel staff.)

-(Additional reporting by Sudip Kar-Gupta in London and Balazs Koranyi in Oslo; editing by David Sheppard and Tom Pfeiffer)
+(Additional reporting by David Sheppard and Sudip Kar-Gupta in London and Balazs Koranyi in Oslo; editing by William Hardy and Tom Pfeiffer)